agl-alexglopez/dancing-links-and-planning-pokemon/README.md

 }
 ```

-- `hasItem` - Finding an item is O(lgN) where N is the number of all items.
+- `has_item` - Finding an item is O(lgN) where N is the number of all items.
 You cannot find a hidden item.
-- `hasOption` - Finding an option is O(lgN) where N is the number of all options.
+- `has_option` - Finding an option is O(lgN) where N is the number of all options.
 You cannot find a hidden option.

 ### Hiding Items